Jon-Schneider/SwiftMacroExamples/README.md

 1. **Class Extension**.
 Extends a class with a method.
 2. **Class Extension 2**.
 Adds a protocol conformance to a class.
 3. **Protocol Extension**.
 Adds a protocol extension with a default method implementation.
+4. **Protocol Extension 2**.
+Adds a type-constrained protocol extension that adds a method implementation.

 ##### Composite Macros